 - 1. The Forest Carbon Partnership Facility (FCPF) and the UN-REDD Programme assist developing countries in their efforts to reduce emissions from deforestation and forest degradation (REDD+)1 by building national capacity for REDD+ activities, and testing a program of performance-based incentive payments in certain pilot countries.
 The two programs are supporting a REDD+ readiness mechanism to assist countries put in place a number of building blocks (measurement, reporting and verification system; reference scenario; REDD+ strategy and national management arrangements for REDD+) that will enable them to participate in future systems of positive incentives for REDD+. - 2.
-REDD+ has the potential to deliver several benefits to indigenous peoples and other forest-dependent communities, including the sustainable management of biodiversity, the provision of alternative livelihoods, equitable benefit sharing of revenues generating from emissions reductions, etc. However, it also presents risks to livelihoods, culture, biodiversity, etc. For REDD+ programs to succeed in the long term, these risks have to be identified, reduced and mitigated, and stakeholders have to be involved at the formulation and implementation stages. - 3.
+REDD+ has the potential to deliver several benefits to Indigenous Peoples and other forest-dependent communities, including the sustainable management of biodiversity, the provision of alternative livelihoods, equitable benefit sharing of revenues generating from emissions reductions, etc. However, if not done appropriately, it also presents risks to rights, livelihoods, culture, biodiversity, etc. For REDD+ programs to succeed in the long term, these risks have to be identified, reduced and mitigated, and stakeholders have to be involved at the formulation and implementation stages in order to ensure that REDD+ programs respect indigenous peoples' rights and comply with relevant international obligations. - 3.
 Stakeholders are defined as those groups that have a stake/interest/right in the forest and those that will be affected either negatively or positively by REDD+ activities.
 They include relevant government agencies, formal and informal forest users, private sector entities, Indigenous Peoples and other forest dependent communities. - 4.
 This note presents guidance applicable to the UN-REDD Programme and FCPF on the key elements of effective stakeholder engagement in the context of REDD+.
-It aims to outline: (i) principles for effective participation and consultation; (ii) operational guidelines; and (iii) practical "how-to" guidance on planning and implementing consultations. - 5.
-This guidance focuses on a particular category of stakeholders, who are often legal and/or customary rights holders: Indigenous Peoples and other forest-dependent communities.
-These stakeholders are often not engaged in public decision-making processes, yet they depend on forests for their social and economic livelihoods as well as cultural and spiritual well-being.
-As such they may be more vulnerable than other stakeholders in the context of formulation and implementation of REDD+ activities.
-At the same time, they have a special role to play in REDD+ given their traditional knowledge and relationship to the forest and their presence on the ground.
+It aims to outline: (i) principles for effective participation and consultation; (ii) operational guidelines; and (iii) practical "how-to" guidance on planning and implementing consultations.